 The park commemorates the survival of the Cherokee people and their forced removal from their homelands in the Southeastern United States in the 1840s.

-National Museum of the American Indian Programs
+National Museum of the American Indian Lessons and Resources

 The National Museum of the American Indian is located in both Washington DC and New York City, NY.

 Native Languages of the Americas: List of Native American Indian Tribes

 American Indian Tribes Grouped by Culture Areas

 Browse by Geographic Location or American Indian Tribe

 Alphabetical List of Federally Recognized Native American Tribes